jacksondunstan/UnityNativeScripting/README.md

 ## Industry Standard Language

 C++ is the standard language for video games as well as many other fields.
 By programming in C++ you can more easily transfer your skills and code to and from non-Unity projects.
-For example, you can avoid lock-in by using the same language (C++) that you'd use in the Unreal or Lumberyard engines.
+For example, you can avoid lock-in by using the same language (C++) that you'd use in the [Unreal](https://www.unrealengine.com) or [Lumberyard](https://aws.amazon.com/lumberyard/) engines.

 # UnityNativeScripting Features

+* Code generator exposes any C# API to C++
 * Supports Windows, macOS, Linux, iOS, and Android (editor and standalone)
 * Works with Unity 2017.x and 5.x
 * Plays nice with other C# scripts- no need to use 100% C++